1993 Guatemalan constitutional crisis: Self-coup

 In the early morning hours of Tuesday May 25, 1993, President Jorge Serrano Elías suspended the Constitution, dissolved the Congress, disbanded the Supreme Court, and declared himself dictator for the next two-and-a-half years.

 He also suspended 59 articles of the Guatemalan Constitution.
 At the same time, Serrano called on the Supreme Electoral Tribunal to convoke elections for a National Constituent Assembly in 60 days.

 Serrano had severely overestimated his support from the military and underestimated the international diplomatic reaction to his coup.
 Furthermore, his move had the unintended effect of catalyzing opposition not only to his leadership but to the whole structure of backroom military power that he had hoped would support him, bringing together an unlikely coalition of progressive business interests, human rights groups, and Maya activists that would play an important role in the 1996 Peace Accord negotiations.

 In one last bid to stay in office, Serrano tried to recall the Congress which he had dissolved in May.
 Few responded and Serrano was forced to step down.
 He subsequently fled to El Salvador under military protection on June 2.
 Serrano's departure provoked another crisis when on June 2 another of his supporters, Vice-president Gustavo Espina Salguero, proclaimed himself President.
 Espina was prevented from taking office on the evening of June 2 when only 44 deputies attended Congress to approve his swearing-in.
 On June 4, the Court of Constitutionality ruled that Espina was not eligible for the presidency due to his support for Serrano's coup.
 The Court ordered the Congress to reconvene and elect a new president within 24 hours.

+The independent press, initially censored, managed to clandestinely publish some copies on the afternoon of 26 May, which were later reproduced and distributed throughout the country.
+In the newspaper Prensa Libre, the Human Rights Ombudsman, who had escaped from the police via the roof of his house, declared:

+"Perhaps I am the first Human Rights Ombudsman to work clandestinely, but I am a defender of the Constitution and of the democratic system.
+I cannot do otherwise than fight, together with the different social sectors, for the immediate return to constitutional order.
+Society has the right to resistance, to unite and to demand explanations regarding an absurd and illegal measure.
+President Serrano has committed crimes against the Constitution and, upon the restoration of constitutional order, the logical course is that he be brought to trial."